workingDog/pochi/README.md

 **Pochi** is really two applications, one is the **presenter** App and the other is the **viewer** App.

 With the **presenter** App, a presenter selects a presentation from the device files folder, iCloud, DropBox or other storage, and press the start button.
-The **viewer** App is then shown that presentation for viewers to follow.
+The **viewer** App is then shown that presentation name for viewers to select.

 ## The presenter App

 ![presenter](images/presenterpage1.png)

+## The viewer App